Azure/iotedge/doc/EdgeDesign.md

 - **Microsoft.Azure.Devices.Hub.Service**

-  The service is a long-running application that hosts the module management agent.
+  The service is a long-running application that hosts the edge hub.

 - **Microsoft.Azure.Devices.Routing.Core**